harindu95/Quzzical/README.md

 ## Running the Applications

-- to run the application we need to run the client and server
+- To run the application we need to complete the following steps:

-### Running the Client

-- to run the client first navigate to the client folder
-- once in the folder run the command "npm install" to download the packages
-- once the download is complete you can run "npm start" to start the client

-### Running the Server
+  - Initialize Database.
+  - Seed Database.
+  - Install server dependencies
+  - Run server
+  - Install client dependencies
+  - Run client

-## Initialize Database
+### Initialize Database

 Run the following command in MySql